cogment/cogment-doc/src/cogment/tutorial/introduction.md

 In the sixth step of the tutorial, you'll implement your first webapp to provide a more user friendly interface for the human player.

-The implementation will be done in Javascript and using React.
+The implementation will be done in Javascript, using React.

 - [Step 6: Implement a web client for the human player](./6-web-client.md)

 ## Learning actors

-In the seventh step of the tutorial, you'll implement your an actor trained with Reinforcement Learning.
+In the seventh step of the tutorial, you'll implement an actor trained with Reinforcement Learning.

-The implementation will be done in Python and using Tensorflow.
+The implementation will be done in Python, using Tensorflow.

 - [Step 7: Add a player trained with Reinforcement Learning using DQN](./7-dqn-player.md)